Observation of geometric phases in quantum erasers: Experiments

 \section{Experiments}

 The experimental setup is shown in Fig.~\ref{fig:setup}.
 The light source is a 532-$\U{nm}$ green laser with a 3-$\U{mm}$ beam diameter (model DPGL-2200, SUWTECH).
 A thin opaque wire crossing the beam works as the double slit; the light passing through the right- and left-hand sides of the wire interferes due to diffraction.
 We attached two film-type quarter-wave plates having the orthogonal fast axes, $0^\circ$ and $90^\circ$, with a thin piece of double-sided adhesive tape that works as a wire.
-The design of this double slit is inspired by the experiment described in Ref.~\onlinecite{hillmer07:_do_it_yousel_quant_eraser}.
+A double slit having a similar design has been introduced by Hilmer and Kwiat \cite{hillmer07:_do_it_yousel_quant_eraser}.

 Two film-type linear polarizers, LP$_1$ and LP$_2$, are attached to the rotatable mounts with graduated scales for adjusting the angles $\theta_1$ and $\theta_2$.
 At a distance of approximately 1\,m from the double slit, the recombined beam is captured using a charge-coupled device (CCD) camera (model LBP-2-USB, Newport) connected to a personal computer (PC).
-The CCD camera has a resolution of 640$\times$480 pixels with size of $9$\,$\U{um}\times 8$\,$\U{um}$, and it is equipped with a gain controller.
+The CCD camera has a resolution of 640$\times$480 pixels, each having a size of $9$\,$\U{um}\times 8$\,$\U{um}$, and it is equipped with a gain controller.